Modern Causal Inference Approaches to Improve Power for Subgroup Analysis in Randomized Controlled Trials: Related work

 \section{Related work}

-The bulk of statistical techniques discussed in this work rely on incorporating external data to improve precision.
+The bulk of statistical techniques discussed in this work relies on incorporating external data to improve precision.
 The practice of combining external and randomized trial data can be traced back to \cite{pocock1976}.
 This foundational work has since led to the generation of a substantial body of literature on improving precision in RCTs by incorporating external controls or so called real world data (RWD).
 A significant portion of the work in this field has focused on using Bayesian techniques to construct prior distributions \citep{ibrahim2000} or leveraging Bayesian hierarchical models \citep{neu2010} to remove the bias introduced by using external controls.
-A useful overview, particularly of early Bayesian methods can be found in \cite{viele2014}.
-More recently, Frequentist approaches have emerged that focus on study design as in \cite{yuan2019} or integrating machine learning methods.
-The use of machine learning is varied and can range from (i) using ML to flexibly choose between data sources for controls by optimizing the bias-variance trade-off like in \cite{laan2024} (ii) integrating predictions from machine learning models trained on large observational datasets to boost precision without introducing bias \citep{gagnon2023} or (iii) using data-adaptive methods to estimate subgroup specific effects by combining data from multiple randomized controlled trials \citep{brantner2024}.
+A useful overview, particularly of early Bayesian methods, can be found in \cite{viele2014}.
+More recently, frequentist approaches that focus on study design, as in \cite{yuan2019}, or integrating machine learning methods have emerged.
+The use of machine learning is varied and can range from (i) using machine learning to flexibly choose between data sources for controls by optimizing the bias-variance trade-off like in \cite{laan2024}, (ii) integrating predictions from machine learning models trained on large observational datasets to boost precision without introducing bias \citep{gagnon2023}, or (iii) using data-adaptive methods to estimate subgroup specific effects by combining data from multiple RCTs \citep{brantner2024}.